Roxtone/Aether/Readme.md

 # Aether
-Unity Game Engine Event Manager
+Unity Game Engine Event Management System

 ## Feature Overview
 - global events with Event or events local to a context with ContextEvent